shreyasrh9/github-page-v2/_posts/2017-07-03-zero-sum-subarray.md

 comments: true
 ---

-### Q: Given an array find a pair of element with the given sum.
+### Q: Given an array find all sub arrays that have sum 0.

 #### Input: